pyslackers/sir-bot-a-lot/docs/plugins.rst

 As plugins might need the functionality of other plugins during startup a specific order is establish based on each plugin :ref:`conf_starting_priority`.

-Sir-bot-a-lot will also wait for a plugin to be fully started before attempting to start the next one.
+Sir Bot-a-lot will also wait for a plugin to be fully started before attempting to start the next one.
 This ensure that no race condition exist in the starting process.

-When starting a plugin Sir-bot-a-lot create a new asyncio task in order to allow it to run indefinitely.
+When starting a plugin Sir Bot-a-lot create a new asyncio task in order to allow it to run indefinitely.

 Example